- Community-led standard

 The EMG Pipeline is built as an exemplar CWL workflow, with help from CWL co-founder Michael R Crusoe.

-Building CWL workflows follow a gradual increase of workflow quality, starting from a “scruffy” script-like all-in-one-go CWL file, transitioning to a neater composition of reusable nested workflows which combine independently described tools.
-In BioExcel we are creating such workflow blocks for the end-user to compose their own workflows without starting from scratch.
+Building CWL workflows follow a gradual increase of workflow quality, starting from a “scruffy” script-like all-in-one-go CWL file with locally installed tools, transitioning to a neater composition of reusable nested workflows which combine independently described portable tools.

 Viewing CWL workflows

 CWL workflow visualization is made using the CWL Viewer, which is developed by The University of Manchester eScienceLab and BioExcel.
-The CWL Viewer has now become the de-facto standard tool in the growing CWL community for showcasing and exploring workflows on the web, as evidence by the growing collection of visualized workflows.
+The CWL Viewer has become the de-facto standard tool in the CWL community for showcasing and exploring workflows on the web, as evidence by the growing collection of visualized workflows (>5000).
 The CWL Viewer was presented at ISMB (BOSC 2017) and even won best poster award.

 Growing interest in CWL

-Going large scale on HPC, IBM are developing support for CWL workflows on IBM Spectrum LSF with Toil and IBM’s LSF Process Manager, which open source implementation IBM introduce in BioExcel’s Webinar on CWLEXEC.
+Going large scale on HPC, IBM are developing support for CWL workflows on IBM Spectrum LSF with Toil and IBM’s LSF Process Manager, which open source implementation was introduced by IBM in BioExcel’s Webinar on CWLEXEC.

-While born out of the Open Bioinformatics Foundation (OBF) and BOSC, the Common Workflow Language project has now adapted Software Freedom Conservancy as its new legal home, joining well known open source projects like Boost, Git and Homebrew.
+While born out of the Open Bioinformatics Foundation (OBF) and BOSC, the Common Workflow Language project has now joined the Software Freedom Conservancy as its new legal home, neighboring well known open source projects like Boost, Git and Homebrew.
 This neutral ground reflect not just the independence of the CWL leadership team, but also the growing interest in CWL outside bioinformatics, including astronomy and medical imaging.

 BioExcel is very proud to be part of this development and continue our involvement with the CWL community.